Sunwelp/High-Performance-Computing-Project-UNISA/VF2pp Serial/README.md

 source_node_N    neighbour_1 neighbour_2 neighbour_3 ... neighbour_N <br/>

 To run the algorithm, copy/paste the graphs in the specific format in the right folder, open a terminal console in the project folder and run the following commands: <br/>
-	a. make (compile the project and generate the launcher file)(a); <br/>
+	a. make (compile the project and generate the launcher file)*; <br/>
 	b. mpirun -n worker ./VF2pp_serial tokenGraph.txt patternGraph.txt OPTIONAL:VERBOSE; <br/>
 	c. make clean (to remove the last compiled folder and launcher). <br/>

 The argument used in the command line are: <br/>
-	1. "tokenGraph.txt", is the token(b) graph file's name; <br/>
+	1. "tokenGraph.txt", is the token** graph file's name; <br/>
-	2. "patternGraph.txt", is the pattern(b) graph file's name; <br/>
+	2. "patternGraph.txt", is the pattern** graph file's name; <br/>
-	3. "VERBOSE", is an optional(c) argument used for printing useful information about the graph. <br/>
+	3. "VERBOSE", is an optional*** argument used for printing useful information about the graph. <br/>

-The "make" command used without argument, set by default the optimization to -O2.
-To modify the optimization use the command: make OPTIMIZATION="-Ox" and set "x" to the value of optimization needed, in the range [1,4]. <br/>
+(*)   The "make" command used without argument, set by default the optimization to -O2.
+To modify the optimization use the command:
+	  make OPTIMIZATION="-Ox" and set "x" to the value of optimization needed, in the range [1,4]. <br/>

-The pattern/matching slang is used to differentiate between the main graph and the graphs to be tested: the Token Graph is the main graph, while the Pattern graph is the graph that is tested if it is isomorph to the Token Graph. <br/>
+(**)  The pattern/matching slang is used to differentiate between the main graph and the graphs to be tested: the Token Graph is the main graph, while the Pattern 		  graph is the graph that is tested if it is isomorph to the Token Graph. <br/>

-Standard value set to 0.
+(***) Standard value set to 0.
 If omitted, no information will be printed.
 If graph info are needed set this value to 1.
 Other values will be rejected and the 			  program will continue as if the value was set to 0. <br/>

 For multiple runs and testing, the bash script in the folder can be used.
 Simply write in the terminal: <br/>